splunk/observability-workshop/content/en/s4r/5-rum/_index.md

 **Correlate issues faster:** Infinite cardinality and full transaction analysis helps you pinpoint and correlate issues faster across complex distributed systems.
 **Isolate latency and errors:** Easily identify latency, errors and poor performance for each code change and deployment.
 Measure how content, images and third-party dependencies impact your customers.
 **Benchmark and improve page performance:** Leverage core web vitals to measure and improve your page load experience, interactivity and visual stability.
 Find and fix impactful JavaScript errors, and easily understand which pages to improve first.
-**Explore meaningful metrics:** Instantly visualize the customer impact with metrics on specific workflows, custom tags and auto-suggest unindexed tags to quickly find the root cause of issues.
+**Explore meaningful metrics:** Instantly visualize the customer impact with metrics on specific workflows, custom tags and auto-suggest un-indexed tags to quickly find the root cause of issues.
 **Optimize end-user experience:** Correlate performance metrics alongside video reconstructions of all user interactions to optimize end-user experiences.

 ![Architecture Overview](../images/rum-architecture.png?width=40vw)